pelikan-io/rustcommon/ratelimit/README.md

 # ratelimit

-Token bucket ratelimiting with various refill strategies
+A simple ratelimiter that can be shared between threads.

 ## Overview

-This crate provides token bucket ratelimiting implementations.
-The typical use-case would be to control the rate of requests or other actions.
+This crate provides a ratelimiter that is based around a token bucket.
+It can be used in cases where you need to control the rate of some actions or where you may need to use admission control.

-This particular implementation allows for setting a refill strategy for the token bucket.
-This allows for creating noise in the interval between additions of tokens into the bucket.
-By doing this, we can create workloads that are bursty and can more closely mirror production workload characteristics.

 ## Getting Started